dakindre/Multi-Label-Image-Ontology/README.md

 I initially thought to use a dataset created for identifying e-commerce.
 Ideally the dataset would have a diverse sampling of fashion items.
 For this I used Zalando’s FMNIST dataset which provided a set of 60,000 images and 10 category labels.
 This model had poor performance when used against the Resonance Image Set and was too simplistic.

 #### Rekognition Model
 Amazons Rekognition model provided the comprehensiveness that was needed to identify all objects within the images with a certain degree of accuracy.
 The software was included under free tier and was assumed to qualify as open source.
 Using the boto3 API I created a label dataframe locally.
-The script can be seen [here] (/scripts/Product_Meta_Image_Detection.ipynb)
+The script can be seen [here](/scripts/Product_Meta_Image_Detection.ipynb)

 ##### Misclassification of objects
 1. Graphics or patterns that contained images such as deer